BestTimesToVisit.com Logo

 Jodensavanne: Echoes of a Colonial Past

-Wander through the hauntingly beautiful ruins of Jodensavanne, the first Jewish settlement in the Americas, nestled deep in the rainforest.
-Imagine the vibrant community that once thrived here as you explore the remnants of the synagogue and cemetery, a poignant reminder of Suriname's diverse colonial history.
+Wander through the evocative ruins of Jodensavanne, the oldest Jewish settlement in the Americas, nestled deep in the rainforest.
+Imagine the vibrant community that once thrived here as you explore the remnants of the synagogue and cemetery, a poignant testament to Suriname's multicultural history.

 Paramaribo's Colorful Wooden Architecture

-Stroll through the UNESCO World Heritage-listed historic inner city of Paramaribo, marveling at the unique blend of Dutch colonial and tropical architectural styles.
-Look for the iconic wooden buildings, especially the Presidential Palace and the St. George's Cathedral, and soak in the vibrant atmosphere of the capital.
+Stroll through the UNESCO World Heritage historic inner city of Paramaribo, marveling at the unique blend of Dutch colonial and tropical architectural styles.
+Look for the iconic wooden buildings, especially the Presidential Palace and the former Ministry of Finance, and consider a guided walking tour to uncover hidden courtyards and local stories.

 River Safari on the Commewijne River

-Embark on a boat trip along the Commewijne River, keeping an eye out for playful pink river dolphins and a plethora of birdlife.
-Visit a traditional Javanese or Creole plantation to learn about local life and perhaps sample some freshly made snacks.
+Embark on a boat trip along the Commewijne River, keeping an eye out for playful pink river dolphins and a plethora of birdlife, including scarlet ibis and herons.
+Visit a traditional Javanese plantation for a taste of local life and enjoy a delicious lunch prepared with fresh, regional ingredients.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.